International School Basel: Campuses

 ISB has three campuses, located in the canton of Basel-Landschaft: Aesch for the Junior School (PYP1-8), Fiechten for the Middle School (MYP1-3) and Reinach for the Senior School (MYP4-5; DP1-2).

 International Baccalaureate (IB)

 The international educational foundation the International Baccalaureate (IB) was founded in 1968.
 Its headquarters are in Geneva, Switzerland.

-From 3 to 19 years, International School Basel students study the International Baccalaureate (IB) curriculum through three programmes (Primary Years, Middle Years and Diploma).
+From 3 to 19 years, International School Basel students study the International Baccalaureate (IB) curriculum through three programs (Primary Years, Middle Years and Diploma).

 Many ISB students belong to families who anticipate periodic relocation from one city or country to another.
 Studying the IB curriculum allows students joining an IB school in a new location the flexibility and opportunity to continue their education as seamlessly as possible.
-As an authorised IB World School, ISB welcomes regular evaluation by the IB and undergoes reaccreditation with the international agencies CIS and NEASC.
+As an authorized IB World School, ISB welcomes regular evaluation by the IB and undergoes reaccreditation with the international agencies CIS and NEASC.